FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 Before diving into OS development, you need a solid foundation in several areas.
 This isn't application programming where the OS handles the hard parts—we're building the OS itself.

-[!side]
-If you can write a linked list in C and understand what `mov eax, 5` does, you're ready.
-[/!side]

 ## Required Knowledge

 If any of these feel unfamiliar, get comfortable with them first.
 The OS development is challenging enough on its own.